The Lifecycle of Software Objects: Major themes

-Writing for the Los Angeles Review of Books, Joan Gordon writes that the novella explores interesting ethical questions including the meaning of consciousness.
-She also writes that the story explores the way in which "subjects – human or non-human – become enmeshed in and trapped by the capitalist system".
+In the Los Angeles Review of Books, Joan Gordon writes that the novella explores interesting ethical questions including the meaning of consciousness, and the way in which "subjects – human or non-human – become enmeshed in and trapped by the capitalist system".
 The story explores this theme with digients who are treated both as company property and as individuals.

-Elizabeth Bear compared the raising of the digients to parenthood and pet ownership.
+At Reactor, Elizabeth Bear compared the raising of the digients to parenthood and pet ownership.
 The human caretakers must balance the digients' right to self-determination and choose how many mistakes that the digients should be allowed to make.

 Style

-Joan Gordon wrote that the tone of the novel is cool and that emotions are tamped down.
+Joan Gordon wrote that the tone of the novella is cool and that emotions are tamped down.
 This emotional distance allows the reader to take the novella's ethical questions more seriously.
 Elizabeth Bear felt that the story's lack of physical grounding contributed to the feeling that it takes place in a virtual setting.